 While kittens can have catnip, you shouldn’t really give it to them early on in life - that's what the best kitten food is for.
 If you do decide to trial your kitty on catnip, you’ll want to consider the way you deliver it and how long you expose them to it.

 It’s important to note that kittens generally don’t respond to catnip until they’re at least six months of age.
 That’s because it takes time for their bodies to become sensitive to the chemical compounds it contains.
 And even then, some kitties will go catnip-crazy and others will be completely indifferent to it.

 To help you understand everything you need to know about catnip and kittens, we sought the advice of expert vet, Dr. Joanna Woodnutt.
 She explains what catnip is, when kittens can have it, and how you should give it to them.
 Plus, she’ll answer that age-old burning question, what does catnip do to cats?

 Dr Joanna Woodnutt graduated as a veterinarian from the University of Nottingham in the United Kingdom in 2016 and went on to practice companion animal medicine in the Midlands.
 She quickly developed a love of consulting and helping clients with medical problems such as dermatology, behavior, and nutrition.
 Dr Woodnutt is a regular contributor to PetsRadar providing readers with expert advice on how to raise happy and healthy pets.

 What is catnip?

-In fact, the effect produced by catnip mimics that of feline sex hormones, which is why some cats react to it very strongly.
-Some males can react by becoming grumpy or even aggressive if they get a whiff of catnip – in that case, it’s better to keep them away from it.
+The effect produced by catnip mimics that of feline sex hormones which is why some cats react to it very strongly.
+Some males can react to catnip by becoming grumpy or even aggressive but kittens tend not to become sensitive to the chemical compounds in catnip until they’re between three and six months old.
+In some cases, this can rise to 12-months-old.
+And, until they’re ready, they’ll likely just ignore it.